Know before You Apply

 Copies of Original Documents

-Pay the application fee in cash in U.S. dollars or with a U.S. credit card at the embassy on the day of your interview.
-All fees are non-refundable.
-The fee for your emergency passport for an Adult is $145.00 and for a Minor (under 16 years of age) is $115.00.
+Pay the application fee in cash in U.S. dollars or U.S. credit card at the embassy on the day of your interview.
+The fee for your child’s first passport is $115.00.
 All fees are non-refundable.